Srinivasarao1-T/DASH-BOARD-DESIGN-USING-CAN-BUS/README.md

 | **Termination**| 120Ω resistors at both ends of CAN network   |

 ---

+# 🧠 Software Architecture

+- Written in C (Keil  µVision/ Embedded C / Flash Magic)
+- Initializes CAN controller on LPC2129
+- Configures acceptance filters for desired CAN IDs
+- Uses interrupts to handle incoming messages
+- Extracts payload and updates display in real time

+---

 Key Components:
 Main Node: Reads DS18B20 temperature sensor, shows RTC and fuel level on LCD, handles indicator signals.